Sofía Val: 2021–22 season: Debut of Val/Vitryanyuk

+Partnership with Asaf Kazimov

 2022–23 season: Debut of Val/Kazimov

 Following the end of her short-lived partnership with Vitryanyuk, Val returned to her hometown of Madrid to train under former Olympic ice dancers Sara Hurtado and Kirill Khaliavin.
 She briefly formed a partnership with Russian skater Alexander Gnedin, but the pairing did not last.
 In August 2022, Hurtado reached out to Russian-German skater Asaf Kazimov, whose three-year partnership with Viktoriia Lopusova had recently ended, to arrange a tryout with Val.
 Kazimov traveled to Madrid in October for a five-day trial skate, and he and Val made the decision to team up for her native Spain not long after.

 The new team was ineligible to compete internationally until January 2023 when Kazimov received his release from the German Ice Skating Union.
 Val/Kazimov debuted at the 2023 Challenge Cup at the end of February where they placed sixth of fourteen and secured their technical minimum scores to be eligible to compete at the 2023 World Championships.

 At the World Championships in March, Val/Kazimov placed thirtieth in the rhythm dance and did not advance to the free dance portion of the competition.